cloudmesh-community/book/chapters/rest/rest.md

 ### Starting the service

-We have provided a convenient Makefile that currently only works for OSX.
+We have provided a convenient Makefile that currently only works for macOS.
 It will be easy for you to adapt it to Linux.
 Certainly you can look at the targets in the makefile and replicate them one by one.
 Important targets are deploy and test.